AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 ---

 #### ModExtension_FleeFromCarrier / CompProperties_FleeFromCarrier
 Makes the animal intimidating to others.
 Within a customizable `fleeRadius`, other animals will attempt to flee from the carrier.
 You can set a `fleeBodySizeLimit` to determine which animals are affected and `fleeDistance` to set how far they run.
-This can be applied as a global `modExtension` or a per-instance `comp`.
+This can be applied as a `modExtension` or a per-instance `comp`.

 ```xml
 <!-- As a ModExtension -->